-- 1. Press MENU/EXIT and then press ◄ / ► until the SYSTEM SETUP: Advanced menu is highlighted. - 2.
+- 1. Press MENU/EXIT and then press ◄ /▶ until the SYSTEM SETUP: Advanced menu is highlighted. - 2.
 Press ▼ to highlight Lamp Settings and press ENTER. - 3.
-Press ▼ to highlight Lamp Mode and press ENTER. - 4.
-Press ▼ to highlight your preferred lamp mode and press ENTER. - 5.
+Press ▼ to highlight Lamp Mode and press ENTER. - Press ▼ to highlight your preferred lamp mode and press ENTER. - 5.
 A confirmation message displays.
 Highlight Yes and press ENTER. - If one lamp fails, the projector enters Single-Alternative mode automatically.
 Dual-Brightest and Dual-Reliable settings are not available. - After switching from Dual-Brightest/Dual-Reliable mode to Single-Alternative mode or vice versa, wait for 90 seconds before you can adjust the lamp mode again. - Setting the projector in Dual-Reliable mode extends the lamp timer automatic shutdown feature.
-See "Setting Lamp Mode as Dual-Reliable" on page 47 for details.
+See "Setting Lamp Mode as Dual-Reliable" on page 47 for details. - A slight variation in the picture brightness and colors may be observed during the very short time of switching lamp modes.